glfw/glfw/README.md

                  cause an uncaught `BadWindow` error
  - [X11] Bugfix: No check was made for the presence GLX 1.3 when `GLX_SGIX_fbconfig` was unavailable
+ - [X11] Bugfix: The message type of ICCCM protocol events was not checked

 ## Contact